wyattj37/new-blog/content/about/_index.md

 enableComments = false
 +++

 Thanks for checking out my website!
 You'll see the main feature is a blog, which is a place for me to work on some things I find interesting.
-That often entails using statistics or learning methods on problems in decision making, whether it be in sports or card games or with money or wherever else.
+A lot of the time that entails sports or math or both.

 I tutor a variety of classes and it's always been something I enjoy, so if that interests you, check out the tab in the far top right.